nzakas/understandinges6/manuscript/05-Destructuring.md

 #### Assigning to Different Local Variable Names

-Up to this point, each example destructring assignment has used the object property name as the local variable name; for example, the value of `node.type` was stored in a `type` variable.
+Up to this point, each example destructuring assignment has used the object property name as the local variable name; for example, the value of `node.type` was stored in a `type` variable.
 That works well when you want to use the same name, but what if you don't?
 ECMAScript 6 has an extended syntax that allows you to assign to a local variable with a different name, and that syntax looks like the object literal nonshorthand property initializer syntax.
 Here's an example:

 ```js
 let node = {